 91 Colleges With Full-Ride Scholarships

 If you’re a high-achieving student, you’re likely looking to apply to some of the nation’s top colleges.
 Unfortunately, these prestigious schools are often very expensive.
 The cost of higher education is becoming increasingly prohibitive, and more and more families struggle to pay tuition.
 However, some colleges offer full-ride scholarships, meaning all costs of attendance are covered—including housing, meals, transportation, and books.
-Other schools offer full-tuition scholarships, meaning that they cover everything but cost of living.
+Other schools offer full-tuition scholarships, meaning that they cover everything but the cost of living.

-Keep in mind that these awards are usually recruitment tools for extremely competitive students who might otherwise enroll elsewhere.
+Keep in mind that these generous awards are usually recruitment tools for extremely competitive students who might otherwise enroll elsewhere.
 For that reason, full-ride scholarships become less common as a school moves up the ranks.
 Wondering if the schools on your list offer full rides?
 Here’s a list of 92 colleges where your education could cost you nothing.

 1. Duke University